 We operate three separate labs with several setups dedicated to quantum optics and spintronics experiments.
 We take pride in designing and assembling our own customised setups, tailored for high-performance spectroscopy and quantum control.
 You can visit our lab virtually on this page (please select “Physics, Photonics and Quantum sciences”).

 Two of our current confocal microscopes operate at room temperature:

 – one for experiments on adaptive and machine learning-enhanced quantum sensing with NV centres in diamond.
-This setup includes a custom-designed state-of-the-art electronic chain (micro-controller, programmable arbitrary waveform generator at 2.4 GSPS) for real-time adaptive learning.
+This setup includes a custom-designed state-of-the-art electronic chain for real-time adaptive learning.

-– one for fast sample characterisation (e.g. second-harmonic generation to map orientation for 2D flakes, confocal microcopy to map NV centres, etc)
+– one for automated sample characterisation (e.g. second-harmonic generation to map orientation for 2D flakes, confocal microscopy to register single colour centres to photonic structures, etc)

 Five more setups operate at low (T~4K) temperature, enabling studies of coherent spin-photon interfacing.
 These setups are based on state-of-the-art low-vibration cryostats equipped by custom optical microscopy systems:

 – three Attocube Attodry 1000, including 9T superconducting magnets, are used to push single-photon generation to the limits (with self-assembled quantum dots) and to study novel physics in 2D materials and their heterostructures.

 – one Attocube AttoDry 800 (with low-temperature LT-APO objective) is currently used for our work on coupling excitons in 2D materials to integrated photonic structures.
 This system features both free-space and fiber-based optical coupling, with multi-spot addressing capabilities.